 So why risk submitting an application that won’t win?
 Keep reading for expert advice from our Alabama cannabis license consulting firm that will help you win.

-The first rule to winning is to know what game you’re playing.
 You need to know what you’re being scored on if you want to receive the highest score.

 Thus, in addition to the plans described above, Alabama’s commission will score your license application on the following: